Do you have a small garden that you don’t know what to do with? It can be tricky to add beautiful plants without cluttering your garden.

 Build A Walkway

 This is one of my favorite small garden fence ideas.
 It features multiple beds placed directly behind the fence.
 This way, you’ll be able to construct a walkway between two green sides.

 I don’t know if you can see it, but there are multiple trellises that extend far beyond the fence.
 This will make your plants look like they’re floating in the air.

 It’s an excellent idea to plant flowers on both sides with colors that match the scheme of your house.
 This will make your exterior pop.
 When it comes to small gardens, I think that this is one of the best ones.

 Go With Large Garden Beds

-This is another idea to use the space behind the fence.
+This is another great idea to use the small space next to the fence.
+And I absolutely love it!
 It shows how you can go big without impeding the accessibility of the fence and the whole backyard.

 Also, if you look really close, you’ll see that the fence itself is used as a trellis.
 If your fence has a suitable structure, I’d highly recommend this idea.
 Your house will look like a green fortress from outside.

 How About A Waterfall?

 Simply put, I believe that this is the most fashionable and sleek design you can do with a small garden.
 It cleverly integrates a bench, garden beds, and a waterfall, all behind a fence.